 - Financial Crisis (2008): Poor communication among financial institutions, credit rating agencies, regulators, and investors contributed to the financial crisis.
 Risks associated with mortgage-backed securities were not adequately communicated or understood, leading to a financial meltdown and a severe global recession.

 These examples underscore the importance of clear, effective communication, especially in high-stakes situations.
-They also highlight the need for organizations to have systems in place to ensure that critical information is accurately communicated and acted upon.
+They also highlight the need for organisations to have systems in place to ensure that critical information is accurately communicated and acted upon.

 Costs of communication failures